sherlockholmestech/sherlockholmestech.github.io/src/content/posts/ctfs/blahajctf-2025-finals-writeups.md

 Hmm, maybe the `cat` binary has something to do with this.
 Let us take a deeper look into what the `cat` binary actually entails.

 After extracting the `cat` binary from autopsy, we throw the binary into ghidra for further analysis.
-After some cursory glances, we come across this function whith this decompilation:
+After some cursory glances, we come across this function with this decompilation:

 ![ghidra interface](/images/ctf/blahaj_ghidra1.png)